akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

  - metric
  - number
  - price collection
+ - simple select
- - simple or multi select (option codes)
+ - multi select (values are separated by a coma)

 The possible target attribute types are:
  - text
- - text area
+ - textarea

 **The parameters from and to are required in the format.
 Depending on the source attribute type, some optional keys can be set:**